hirezy/ShapeImageView/README.md

 # 二、AlmightyShapeImageView Instructions for Use

-### AlmightyShapeImageView example（Built-in library ❤️ [ic_vector_heart](https://github.com/FlyJingFish/ShapeImageView/tree/master/library/src/main/res/drawable) 和 ⭐️ [ic_vector_star](https://github.com/FlyJingFish/ShapeImageView/tree/master/library/src/main/res/drawable)）
+### AlmightyShapeImageView example（Built-in library ❤️ [ic_vector_heart](https://github.com/hirezy/ShapeImageView/tree/master/library/src/main/res/drawable) 和 ⭐️ [ic_vector_star](https://github.com/hirezy/ShapeImageView/tree/master/library/src/main/res/drawable)）

-**The key to use is to set a graphic resource map (that is, FlyJFish_almighty_shape_resource).
+**The key to use is to set a graphic resource map (that is, Hirezy_almighty_shape_resource).
 If you want to display a picture of any shape, you can achieve it as long as you set a resource map.**

 ```xml
 <hirezy.shapeimageviewlib.AlmightyShapeImageView